 - Evacuation drills and other simulated emergency exercises

-The Standard requires that all contractors and their staff must receive training appropriate to the work they are carrying out onsite and the areas they will be accessing.
-This safety and induction training must include:
+The Australian Standard requires that all contractors and their staff must receive training appropriate to the work they are carrying out onsite — and the areas they will be accessing.

 Safety rules that apply to everyone onsite (eg, non smoking areas, restricted access points, ignition controls, speed limits) as well as rules specific to the tasks being performed by the contractors (eg, low voltage tools, visitor registration, protective clothing).